Exploration of the Moon: Space Race

 The Cold War-inspired "space race" and "Moon race" between the Soviet Union and the United States of America accelerated with a focus on the Moon.
-This included many scientifically important firsts, such as the first photographs of the then-unseen far side of the Moon in 1959 by the Soviet Union, and culminated with the landing of the first humans on the Moon in 1969, widely seen around the world as one of the pivotal events of the 20th century, and indeed of human history in general.
+This included many scientifically important firsts, such as the first photographs of the far side of the Moon in 1959 by the Soviet Union, and culminated with the landing of the first humans on the Moon in 1969, seen around the world as one of the pivotal events of the 20th century and human history.

-The first artificial object to fly by the Moon was uncrewed Soviet probe Luna 1 on January 4, 1959, and went on to be the first probe to reach a heliocentric orbit around the Sun.
-Few knew that Luna 1 was designed to impact the surface of the Moon.
+The first artificial object to fly by the Moon was uncrewed Soviet probe Luna 1 on 4 January 1959, which went on to be the first probe to achieve a heliocentric orbit around the Sun.
+Luna 1 was designed to impact the surface of the Moon.

 The first probe to impact the surface of the Moon was the Soviet probe Luna 2, which made a hard landing on September 14, 1959, at 21:02:24 UTC.
-The far side of the Moon was first photographed on October 7, 1959, by the Soviet probe Luna 3.
-Though vague by today's standards, the photos showed that the far side of the Moon almost completely lacked maria.
+The far side of the Moon was first photographed on 7 October 1959, by the Soviet probe Luna 3.
+Though vague by modern standards, the photos showed that the far side of the Moon almost completely lacked maria.

-The first American probe to fly by the Moon was Pioneer 4 on March 4, 1959, which occurred shortly after Luna 1.
-But it was the only success of eight American probes that first attempted to launch for the Moon.
+The first American probe to fly by the Moon was Pioneer 4 on 4 March 1959, which occurred shortly after Luna 1.
+It was the only success of eight early American probes that attempted to launch to the Moon.

-In an effort to compete with these Soviet successes, U.S. President John F. Kennedy proposed the Moon landing in a Special Message to the Congress on Urgent National Needs:
+In an effort to compete with the Soviet successes, U.S. President John F. Kennedy proposed the Moon landing in a Special Message to the Congress on Urgent National Needs:

-Now it is time to take longer strides - time for a great new American enterprise - time for this nation to take a clearly leading role in space achievement, which in many ways may hold the key to our future on Earth. ...For while we cannot guarantee that we shall one day be first, we can guarantee that any failure to make this effort will make us last.
+Now it is time to take longer strides – time for a great new American enterprise – time for this nation to take a clearly leading role in space achievement, which in many ways may hold the key to our future on Earth....For while we cannot guarantee that we shall one day be first, we can guarantee that any failure to make this effort will make us last.